 PolTrack.org - New Congressional Report Cards

-Our Congressional Report Cards web site is going away.
+Our Congressional Report Cards web is no longer maintained or updated.
 For more than 20 years, the site has done what it was designed to do – help its users learn about the legislation supported or opposed by individual members of the U.S. Congress.

 Since then, the information technology has changed dramatically and offers exciting new opportunities.
 It is time for new Congressional Report Cards.
 Here is a summary of the Report Cards re-design.

 The name of the website is being changed to PolTrack.org to reflect its expanded scope.

 In addition to the U.S. Congress, the site will be able to track the actions of other elected officials starting with the U.S. President.

 The key part of the Report Cards is the information about the legislation considered by the U.S. Congress from more than 90 advocacy groups.
 Currently we at VIS re-enter all legislation descriptions published by the groups.
 This has become a bottleneck preventing us from including more sources of information.